Skip to Content

 import { createDecorator, HttpException, HttpStatus } from "vovk"; import { isLoggedIn } from "@/lib/dal"; export const sessionGuard = createDecorator(async (req, next) => { if (typeof req.url !== "undefined" && !(await isLoggedIn())) { throw new HttpException(HttpStatus.UNAUTHORIZED, "Unauthorized"); } return next(); });

-The code above is fetched from GitHub repository.ย
+The code above is fetched from GitHub repository.

-The sessionGuard decorator applied to all controller methods. typeof req.url !== 'undefined' check is required to distinguish between HTTP requests and fn invocations used by PPR and Text Chat AI features.
+The sessionGuard decorator is applied to all procedures.
+The typeof req.url !== 'undefined' check is required to distinguish between HTTP requests and fn invocations.

 Last updated on